 Melon and berries will be in your basket in late summer, along with seasonal vegetables.
-Look for Nevada’s famous Hearts O’ Gold melons in late summer!
-Fruit lovers can purchase an additional share of late-season fruit from Kelley Orchards to be delivered with your regular basket.
+Look for Fallon’s famous melons in late summer!
+When available, fruit lovers can purchase an additional share of late-season fruit from Kelley Orchards to be delivered with your regular basket.

 What if I’m out of town or on vacation and can’t pick up my basket?

 We cannot give credit for missed weeks.
 If you can’t pick up your basket during any week, why not arrange for a family member or friend to pick it up and enjoy it?
-Otherwise, baskets not picked up are given to charity.
+Otherwise, baskets not picked up will be given to charity.